Online Stochastic Matching: New Algorithms and Bounds: Preliminaries and technical challenges.

 Note that the work of \cite{bib:Manshadi} does not use an \LP to upper-bound the optimal value of the offline instance.
 Instead they use Monte-Carlo simulations wherein they simulate the arrival sequence and compute the vector $\vec{f}$ by approximating (via Monte-Carlo simulation) the probability of matching an edge $e$ in the offline optimal solution.
 We do not use a similar approach for our problems for a few reasons.
 (1) For the \emph{weighted} variants, namely the edge and vertex-weighted versions, the number of samples depends on the maximum value of the weight, making it expensive.
 (2) In the unweighted version, the running time of the sampling based algorithm is $O(|E|^2 n^4)$; on the other hand, we show in Section \ref{subsec:runtime} that the \LP based algorithm can be solved much faster, $\tilde{O}(|E|^2)$ time in the worst case and even faster than that in practice.
-(3) For the stochastic rewards setting, the offline problem is not known to be polynomial-time solvable.
-The paper \cite{assadi2016stochastic} shows under the assumption of constant $p$ \emph{and $\OPT = \omega(1/p)$}, they can obtain a $(1-\epsilon)$ approximation to the optimal solution.
+(3) For the stochastic rewards setting, the offline problem is not known to be polynomial-time solvable, which is required for \cite{bib:Manshadi} since they rely on solving instances of the offline problem on simulated graphs. \cite{assadi2016stochastic} show that under the assumption of constant $p$ \emph{and $\OPT = \omega(1/p)$}, we can obtain a $(1-\epsilon)$-approximation to the optimal solution.
 However, these assumptions are too strong to be used in our setting.

-Finally, for the stochastic rewards setting, one might be tempted to use an \LP to achieve the same property obtained from Monte-Carlo simulation via adding extra constraints.
+For the stochastic-rewards setting, one might be tempted to use an \LP to achieve the same property obtained from Monte-Carlo simulation via adding extra constraints.
 In the context of uniform stochastic rewards where each edge $e$ is associated with a uniform constant probability $p$, what we really need is:

-To guarantee this via the \LP, a straightforward approach is to add this family of constraints into the \LP.
+To guarantee this via the \LP, a straightforward approach is to add this family of constraints to the \LP.
 However, the number of such constraints is exponential and there seems to be no \emph{obvious} separation oracle.
-We overcome this challenge by showing it suffices to ensure that Inequality~\eqref{cons:expstoch} above holds for all $S$ with $|S| \le 2/p$, which is a constant and thus the resultant LP is polynomial solvable.
+We overcome this challenge by showing it suffices to ensure that inequality~\eqref{cons:expstoch} above holds for all $S$ with $|S| \le 2/p$, which is a constant, thus making the resultant LP polynomial-time solvable.